 When using the PALO.EL() formulas, the order in which coordinates are specified then does not matter anymore.
 The dimension name is used to look up the specified elements, irregardless of the dimension layout (order) in the cube.
 Each dimension which defines a default read / write element can be completely omitted.

-In case a dimension for which an empty value is passed does not have a default read element defined for the dimension in question, if a PALO.DATA/DATAC/DATAV function received an empty value as argument for one of its coordinates, it would immediately (without a call to the Jedox OLAP Server) return an empty value.
+In case a dimension for which an empty value is passed does not have a default read element defined for the dimension in question, if a PALO.DATA/DATAC/DATAV function receives an empty value as argument for one of its coordinates, it immediately (without a call to the Jedox OLAP Server) returns an empty value.
 However, if there is a default read element, these formulas will now return the value of that default read element.

 The “cell value lookup” syntax in OLAP rules (expressions like [‘2017’,’Budget’] has already been independent of the order or number of dimensions in the cube.
 The only prerequisite is that the named dimensions/elements themselves actually exist.

 For System Cubes, the Rule engine supports additional, unnamed dimensions at the end of the cube in PALO.DATA and PALO.MARKER expressions.
 For example, in Jedox 7.0 a PALO.DATA rule formula pointing to an attribute cube is not affected by attribute cube’s additional third dimension (the #_LANGUAGE dimension, automatically added for internationalization of databases) and does not have to be adjusted.
 Rules pointing to attribute cubes will return data from the default language element.

 However, PALO.DATA rule formulas pointing to other cubes will not continue to work if the dimension layout of those cubes is changed.
 These rules have to be manually adjusted in this scenario.